acamprosate

 Distribution: Unknown.

-Metabolism and Excretion: Not metabolized, excreted mainly unchanged in urine.
+Metabolism and Excretion: Not metabolized; excreted mainly unchanged in urine.

 Half-life: 20–33 hr.

-TIME/ACTION PROFILE (blood levels)
+TIME/ACTION PROFILE (plasma concentrations)

 ROUTEONSETPEAKDURATION